svc333/overview/glossary/glossary.md

 An electronic message that an organization sends to a certificate authority (CA) to obtain a certificate.
 The request includes a public key and is signed with a private key; the CA returns the certificate after signing with its own private key.

+### chaincode
+{: #x9829545}

+Executable code that is deployed on a blockchain network, where it is executed and validated by chain validators together during the consensus process.
+Developers can use chaincodes to interact with a network's shared ledger, develop business contracts, asset definitions, and collectively-managed decentralized applications.

 ### CLI
 {: #x2008863}